How to Protect You and Your Baby From Flu During Pregnancy

 When should I get a flu shot during pregnancy?

-As for the time of year, for most people, CDC recommends getting the flu vaccine during September or October but ideally by the end of October.
+It’s safe to have the shot during your first, second, or third trimester, so the best thing to do is time your shot for the start of flu season.
+The CDC recommends getting the flu vaccine during September or October but ideally by the end of October.

 What are the symptoms of flu?